aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-headers-and-footers/_index.md

 title: Working with Headers and Footers in C#
 articleTitle: Working with Headers and Footers
 linktitle: Working with Headers and Footers
-description: "How to manipulate with headers/footers using Aspose.Words for .NET."
+description: "How to manipulate with headers/footers using C#."
 type: docs
 weight: 70
 url: /net/working-with-headers-and-footers/